mythmon/mythmon.com/content/posts/2015-09-02-heroku-build-static.md

 significant.
 In theory, earlier buildpacks will be available in later build packs, which can be useful for build tools.

-Actually running it all
+The Problem With Python
 =======================

-Unfortunately, in practice this doesn't totally work.
-Both buildpacks run.
-Both Python and Node environments are available at runtime.
-However, due to hilarity involving symlinks, relative paths, and moving files, the Python buildpack works in a way that makes the Node environment unavailable.
+There's one problem: The Python buildpack moves files around, which makes it incompatible with the way the Node buildpack installs commands.
+This means that any asset compilation or minification done as a step of the Python buildpack that depends on Node will fail.

 The Python buildpack automatically detects a Django project and runs `./manage.py collectstatic`.
-This is a pretty neat trick, that makes most Django development work nicely.
-But the Node environment isn't available, so this fails, and we are back to square one.
+But the Node environment isn't available, so this fails.
 No static files get built.

-The solution lies in `bin/post_compile`.
-If there is an executable at that path, Heroku will run it at the end of the build process.
-Since it runs after the Python buildpack has undone the silly path tricks, the Node environment will work.
-It is still required to fiddle with PATHs a little to make it all work, but work it does!
+There is a solution: `bin/post_compile`!
+If present in your repository, this script will be run at the end of the build process.
+Because it runs outside of the Python buildpack, commands installed by the Node buildpack are available and will work correctly.

-This trick will work with any Python webapp.
-In the Django projects I do this trick with, we use [Django Pipeline][].
-All the static asset compilation happens through a `manage.py collectstatic` command.
-This calls out to the Node tools, so the build step relies on Node.
-Calling Node tools like Gulp or Webpack would also work nicely, if that's how you roll.
+This trick works with any Python webapp, but lets use a Django project as an example.
+I often use [Django Pipeline][] for static asset compilation.
+Assets are compiled using the command `./manage.py collectstatic`, which, when properly configured, will call all the Node commands.

 [Django Pipeline]: https://github.com/cyberdelia/django-pipeline